sasabosnic/rgz/ssg1.md

 ## Reserved file names

-There are also reserved filenames, these files are generated when you run `ssg build`.
+There are also reserved filenames, these files are generated when you run `ssg1 build`.
 Don't use these names.

 1. `rss.xml` - reserved for RSS feed
 1. `sitemap.xml` - for the sitemap